agilecrm/rest-api/README.md

     ]
 }
  ````
-In this above example Lost, Open, Won, Stage 1 are different milestone.
+In this above example, Lost, Open, Won, Stage 1 are different milestones.
 These may vary depending on the user choice.

 ###Response - Statuses:
 - Status 200: Successfully retrieved the deals list.
 - Status 401: Unauthorised. (when the user name and password fields are wrong.)

-##2.8 Get Deals for a particular Track (grouped on Milestone).
+##2.8 Get Deals for a particular Track (grouped by Milestone).
 ###dev/api/opportunity/byPipeline/based
 Method: GET

-	Fetches list of deals from the particular track separated by the milestones.
-Number of milestones is depended upon the milestones added by user to that track.
-We need to send the track id as a query parameter.
-	If you sent the parameter as 0, it will give the list of deals from the default track.
+- Fetches list of deals from the particular track grouped by milestones.
+Number of milestones depends upon the milestones added by user to that track.
+The track id has to be sent as a query parameter.
+If 0 is sent as the parameter, it will give the list of deals from the default track.

 ###Using curl :
 ```sh